kevinlin/got-clue-anot-extension/README.md

 ## Features

 - **Manual Element Selection**: Click the toolbar button to activate selection mode, then click any element on the page
+- **Keyboard Shortcuts**: Use configurable keyboard shortcuts to quickly trigger content capture (default: `Ctrl+Shift+Q`)
 - **Visual Feedback**: Hovered elements show a dashed purple border, selected elements show a solid purple border
 - **AI-Powered Answers**: Uses OpenAI's API to analyze questions and provide answers in the format "Answer: X" with explanations
-- **Configurable Settings**: Set your API key, choose OpenAI model, and customize prompts
+- **Configurable Settings**: Set your API key, choose OpenAI model, customize prompts, and configure keyboard shortcuts
 - **Auto-Dismissing Modal**: Responses appear in a modal that auto-closes after 10 seconds
 - **Dark Mode Support**: Automatically adapts to your system's dark/light mode preference
-- **Robust Error Handling**: Extension context validation and graceful error recovery
 - **Auto-Configuration**: Opens options page on install/update or when API key is missing

 ## Installation